+This Winter Kale and Quinoa Salad makes the perfect healthy holiday side dish that is sweet, crunchy and super easy to make!
 Hope everyone had a great Thanksgiving weekend!
 Well now that November is just about over, it’s finally time to start decorating for the holidays and planning all the fun festive parties!
-This was the first year I actually put our tree up BEFORE Thanksgiving because I was just that excited, so December literally can’t come fast enough.

 10. The Ultimate Vegan Chili